Timeout for Sandboxed processors

 A pattern for applying time-to-live to sandboxed processors.

-When you are working with sandboxed processors, every job is run in a separate process.
-This opens the possibility to implement a time-to-live (TTL) mechanism, that kills the process if it has not been able to complete in a reasonable time.
+When working with sandboxed processors, every job runs in a separate process.
+This enables the implementation of a time-to-live (TTL) mechanism that terminates the process if it fails to complete within a reasonable time.

-It is important to understand that killing a process can have unintented consecuences, for instance it could be killed in the middle of a writing transaction to a file, that would most likely result in a corrupt file.
-However, this is kind of the best that is possible to achieve in a runtime as NodeJS which based on asynchronous calls within an event loop.
-There is currently no known method to achieve this functionality in a more robust way.
+It is important to understand that killing a process can have unintended consequences.
+For instance, it could be terminated during a write transaction to a file, likely resulting in a corrupted file.
+However, this is often the best approach possible in a runtime like NodeJS, which relies on asynchronous calls within an event loop.
+There is currently no known method to achieve this functionality more robustly.

-This pattern tries to be as possible, but please, keep in mind the trade-offs mentioned above.
-The pattern uses two timeouts so that it is possible to have a cleanup operation to minimize the effects of a hard kill of the process.
-Obviously if the cleanup itself hangs, or if the cleanup is not correctly implemented, we can still end killing some database connections or writing operantions right in the middle, with the potential negative outcomes.
+This pattern strives to be as safe as possible, but please keep in mind the trade-offs mentioned above.
+The pattern uses two timeouts to allow for a cleanup operation to minimize the effects of a hard process termination.
+However, if the cleanup itself hangs or is incorrectly implemented, it may still result in terminated database connections or interrupted write operations, with potentially negative outcomes.

 // This processor will timeout in 30 seconds.